GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

 The implemented `TIM_Config()` sequence is:

-1. Validate `TIMx` and @p pConfig.
+1. Validate `TIMx` and every field in @p pConfig without touching hardware.
-2. Enable the RCC APB1 clock gate with `TIM_SetClockState(TIMx, DRIVER_STATUS_ON)`.
-3. Disable counter operation with `TIM_SetOperationState(TIMx, DRIVER_STATUS_OFF)`.
-4. Temporarily mask the instance NVIC line if it is enabled.
+2. Decode the instance NVIC line and reject configuration while delivery is enabled.
+3. Snapshot the RCC APB1 clock-gate state and enable it when necessary with `TIM_SetClockState(TIMx, DRIVER_STATUS_ON)`.
+4. Reject a running counter without changing application-owned lifecycle state.
-5. Stage and apply counter configuration, using an edge-aligned intermediate when DIR/CMS changes require it.
+5. Directly stage and apply counter configuration, using an edge-aligned intermediate when DIR/CMS changes require it.
-6. Stage and write only changed `PSC` and `ARR` images.
+6. Directly stage and write only changed `PSC` and `ARR` images.
 7. Temporarily use `UDIS=0` and `URS=1`, then generate `TIMx_EGR.UG` so
    buffered timebase values become active without asserting `UIF`.
-8. Restore the requested `CR1`, requested `CNT`, and entry NVIC state.
+8. Restore the requested `CR1` and requested `CNT`.
+9. Replace the admitted Timer-owned DIER source set while preserving unrelated DIER fields.
-9. Leave operation disabled until the user calls `TIM_SetOperationState(TIMx, DRIVER_STATUS_ON)`.
+10. Leave operation disabled until the user calls `TIM_SetOperationState(TIMx, DRIVER_STATUS_ON)`.
+11. On failure, restore only a clock gate acquired by this transaction; never call `TIM_DeConfig()` or reset application-owned peripheral state.

 `TIM_DeConfig()` disables and clears the instance NVIC line, enables the Timer clock gate, pulses the corresponding RCC APB1 reset bit, and disables the clock